Synchronised swimming: Injuries

-Common injuries that may occur in synchronized swimming are tendon injuries, as the sport tends to cause muscle imbalances.
-Common joint injuries include the rotator cuff and the knees.
+The most common types of injuries that may occur in synchronised swimming are tendon injuries and joint and ligament injuries, with the most commonly injured areas being the shoulder, knees, and the lumbar spine.
+Synchronised swimmers are injured at a similar rate to athletes in other aquatic sports.

-In their 2012 book Concussions and Our Kids, Dr. Robert Cantu and Mark Hyman quoted Dr. Bill Moreau, the medical director for the U.S. Olympic Committee (USOC), as saying, "These women are superior athletes.
+Concussions are a serious issue in the sport, especially in recent decades, as athletes swim closer together and move faster in order to increase the difficulty of their routines.
+Bill Moreau, the medical director for the U.S. Olympic Committee (USOC), was the lead medical liaison for a two-week training session for the national team in Colorado Springs, during which he was shocked to find that the team members suffered a 50% concussion rate.
+He said of synchronised swimming, "These women are superior athletes.
 They're in the pool eight hours a day.
 Literally, they're within inches of one another, sculling and paddling.
 As they go through their various routines, they're literally kicking each other in the head."
-Moreau said that during a two-week training session in Colorado Springs, the female athletes suffered a 50% concussion rate.
 As a result, the USOC began reassessing concussion awareness and prevention for all sports.
+Swim caps are now available that are meant to offer some protection and may be used when training dangerous moves.

-Others believe the incidence of concussions among synchronized swimmers is much higher, especially among the sport's elite athletes.
-"I would say 100 percent of my athletes will get a concussion at some point," said Myriam Glez, a former French synchronized swimmer and coach.
+Others believe the incidence of concussions among synchronised swimmers is much higher, especially among the sport's elite athletes.
+"I would say 100 percent of my athletes will get a concussion at some point", said Myriam Glez, a former French synchronised swimmer and coach.
 "It might be minor, might be more serious, but at some point or another, they will get hit."
+In a 2019 survey of US artistic swimmers, 25% said they had sustained a concussion, and another 15% said that they thought they had.